 "... writing is a deliberate but largely unconscious act: words and ideas originate in the subconscious and are brought to the surface by noting them down." page 7

-John Tallmadge offers this advice to remember the process view of writing:
+John Tallmadge offers this advice (page 8):

 "The secret of writing is; to write.
 (Because you must start at all costs.)